foxbit19/todo-app/server/README.md

-# ToDo App - server
+# Easy to do - server

 This server is implemented in Go.